MehmetKaplan33/React-Movie-App/README.md

 ## 📝 License

-This project is MIT licensed.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## 🤝 Contributing